 Practically everyone we meet in the boundary-pushing sitcom can’t get by without a few drinks each day, and the fact that they own a pretty well-stocked bar surely doesn’t help.
 Known for occasionally dabbling with their own alcoholic inventions, Fight Milk and Riot Juice are two of their most questionable cocktails of vodka mixed with milk & eggs or blue energy drink.

 A far more contested issue on the pages of Marvel comics than on the screen, Robert Downey Jr.’s Iron Man still loved an occasional drink or six, and Iron Man 2 briefly touched on his famous comic-book infliction.
 Claiming it eased the pain of his palladium poisoning caused by a futuristic pacemaker, Stark decided enough was enough when he destroyed his house in a drunken rage that ended with a robot brawl with his best friend, Rhodey.

-The drunken, abusive husband of Judy Garland’s Esther Blodgett who catapults her to stardom in the 1954 musical version of A Star Is Born.
+The drunken, abusive husband of Judy Garland’s Esther Blodgett who catapults her to stardom in the 1954 musical version of A Star is Born.
 The result of a dangerous combination of addiction and power, Maine is all delight and charm before he eventually becomes the villain of the piece.
-One of several adaptations of the story, the film is due yet another remake starring Bradley Cooper (Silver Linings Playbook) & Lady Gaga (American Horror Story) – drink up.

 Mad Men took its time with Don Draper’s descent into alcoholism.
 Seen almost constantly drinking, Jon Hamm’s Draper didn’t get genuinely hammered until season four, after which he was shown drunk in practically every other episode.
 By the seventh season after several drunken incidents, his contract includes a sobriety clause, which he quickly breaks.